mahmoodsheikh36/pmus/readme.md

 i have to check what happens when the file of a song gets moved while it is being played

 when there is multiple files of a song for an album and the file that was picked to be the one for the album in the database get removed the daemon wont load the other files for the song

+the program crashes randomly, this is a problem in portaudio, i have to find an alternative to it